A quantum optical description of photon statistics and cross-correlations in high harmonic generation

-Numerical results imply that the following general statements can be made: \\-Odd harmonic photons tend to be correlated with other odd harmonics, generally close to the classical limit; \\-Even and odd harmonic photons tend to be significantly anti-correlated; \\-Within the even harmonic photons, the lower and higher frequency branches need to be treated separately.
-Even harmonics tend to be classically correlated with other even harmonic photons of the other branch, while correlation between even harmonics of the same branch can be either stronger of weaker then classical.
+As a first step of characterizing the radiation field as a whole, i.e., calculating the emerging cross-correlations, the two-mode approximation proves to be useful. \\ First, we treat the case of monochromatic excitation, with parameters choosen so that $|\delta\omega|=0$ and $|\delta\omega|=0.1\omega$ is fulfilled.
+Results can be seen on Fig.(\ref{fig:keresztkorr1}) and Fig.(\ref{fig:keresztkorr2}) respectively.

-An approximate physical picture of the quantum state of the scattered radiation can be constructed using analytical methods. \\ An implicit solution of the dynamics encoded by the Hamiltonian $H_{c}=H_a + H_{ex}(t)$ is given in App(\ref{Analy}) for a monochromatic excitation with $\omega$ frequency.
+Specifically for the $|\delta\omega|=0$ parameter --which we can associate with particularly significant squeezing being present within the even harmonic modes-- numerical results imply that: \\-Odd harmonic photons tend to be correlated with other odd harmonics, generally close to the classical limit [i.e. correlation of unit value]; \\-Even and odd harmonic photons tend to be anti-correlated; \\-Even harmonic photons tend to be strongly correlated.
+This implies the theoretical possibility that HHG can be the source of wideband, correlated squeezed states.